xuanqi0814/ba820-spring2021/README.md

 ## Setup

 - We will be using Big Query for our datasets this semester.
 For ease-of-use, you may want to pin the dataset (i.e. database) that will have the tables for our work.
 The dataset/tables are available via `questrom.datasets`.  __PRIOR TO CLASS__ you should have tested that you can access the tables.
-For example, count the number of records in the diamonds table.
+For example, count the number of records in the `diamonds` table.

+> Should you have any issues, please post issues to our Forums on Questrom Tools.
+Also, a friendly reminder per above to use the code in the syllabus to redeem your GCP credits affiliated with this course.

 <p align="center" width="100%">
     <img  src="https://snipboard.io/AWQhwE.jpg">